Locally Prominent Semantic Features

 Furthermore, at least one navigational instruction that references the landmark can get generated.

-Determining Landmarks for Navigation and Geocoding
+Determining Locally Prominent Landmarks for Navigation and Geocoding

-This disclosure gets directed to the determining landmarks for navigation and geocoding.
+This disclosure gets directed to determining locally prominent landmarks for navigation and geocoding.
 The disclosure describes navigational instructions based on the landmarks.
 The technology can include a computer that receives data, including semantic tags associated with features of images.
 Example images could be photographs of an area captured from various vantage points.

 These semantic tags can become based on images processed by a machine-learned model or other image content analysis system that detected and identified the features of the images.